Fiat Chrysler’s margins

 In its 4Q15 earnings release, the company reiterated its plan to focus on margin expansion.
 The company outlined several steps being taken to protect and expand its margins in the coming years:

 • working on costs, function, and efficiency in manufacturing

 • reducing production costs by realigning capacity, which should help the company bring down the fixed cost per vehicle

-• bringing changes to the product portfolio and positioning, with more focus on trucks and UVs (utility vehicles)
+• changing the product portfolio and positioning, with more focus on trucks and utility vehicles

 • cutting incentives, making less cash-back or cheap-financing deals available